mathigon/textbooks/quadratics/content.md

 # Quadratic Equations

 > stage: intermediate
-> description: Quadratic equations and functions are key concepts not only in mathematics but also in physics, engineering and technology.
+> description: Quadratic equations and functions are key concepts not only in
+>   mathematics but also in physics, engineering and technology.
+> warning: true

 ---